cherylhagar/software-intro-project/README.md

 go ahead and run
 $git add linked_list.cpp
+>git push --set-upstream origin chris-branch

 NOTE: tab complete means you dont need to list out the entire file

-or to add every change you made in the repo run:
+or to add every change you made in the repo run, note the period is important, not a typo:
 $git add .
+>git add .

 run git status again and it will be green since the changes are accounted for:

 $git status
+>git status

 next create a commit that describes your changes

 $git commit -m "I added a missing part of void linked_list::Display()..."
+>git commit -m "I added a missing part of void linked_list::Display()..."

 Note: there are many ways to do this far better than above, but for starting out this will work.
 Normally vim or sublime would open and you ideally give a succinct explanation of your changes.

 now:

 $git pull
+>git pull

 $git push
+>git push

 this will write all of your changes to the remote branch that is now available to everyone to work on and run locally if they wish.

 hint:while on your branch run:
 $git diff master
+>git diff master

 "q" to quit
 to view how your branch differs from master, this is extremely helpful before submitting your code for peer review.
 Don't look like an idiot, proofread your changes.
 The reviewer will first go directly to the diff to evaluate your work.